ssisk44/react-learning/README.md

 > onChange is an event handler used mostly with forms that triggers a function every time input changes
 ### Video 10 Notes - Project: Color Picker App
 ### Video 11 Notes - Updater Functions
+> An updater function is a function passed as an argument to set state, usually.
+React batches update statements for state after ..., you can only access current state unless using multiple states with the updater function (const [year, setYear] = ..., increment() { y => y + 1 })
 ### Video 12 Notes - In State: Updating Objects
+> A spread operator (...objectName) places all variables in the object into the containing code.
+Next you can redeclare variables in an array to overwrite existing ones and keep non overwritenvalues.
 ### Video 13 Notes - In State: Updating Arrays
+> Passing a parameter of '_' means ignore
 ### Video 14 Notes - In State: Updating Objects
 ### Video 15 Notes - Project: To Do List App
 ### Video 16 Notes - Hooks: useEffect()